Discover the stunning beauty of backcountry Armenia on the first fundraising trek of 2018!

 What happens if the trek has to be cancelled due to unforeseen circumstances?

 We will do everything possible to deliver the experience as detailed here and to make sure that you enjoy your time on the TCT as much as possible, even in the case of unexpected circumstances.
-However, we cannot always provide the planned service in the the case of unavoidable events of beyond our control, including Force Majeure.
-In the case of Force Majeure, this means that we will not pay you compensation if we have to cancel or change your travel arrangements in any way because of unusual or unforeseeable circumstances beyond our control.
+However, we cannot always provide the planned service in the the case of unavoidable events or beyond our control, including Force Majeure.
+In the case of Force Majeure, this means that we will not pay you compensation if we have to cancel or change your travel arrangements in any way.
 These can include, for example, war, threat of war, riot, civil disobedience or strike, industrial dispute, terrorist activity and its consequences, acts of god, natural or nuclear disaster, fire, adverse weather conditions, technical or maintenance problems with transport providers, closure of airports or any unforeseeable or unavoidable event beyond our control.
 This is standard practice in the terms and conditions of organised treks such as this, and should be covered by your personal travel insurance.

-I’d prefer to rent camping equipment locally.
+I’d prefer to hire a tent rather than bring my own.
 Is this possible?

-We can arrange tent hire on your behalf at an additional cost of GBP £50 per two person tent.
-Sleeping bags and mats are not available to rent at this time.
+We can arrange tent hire on your behalf at an additional cost of USD $100 per two person tent.
+This additional cost may be split with other interested group members.

 Will I be able to charge my phone/camera/other device?
 How about internet access?